 You may be thinking, “John, we do all of these things already.”
 Great! many companies have mechanisms and training in place to ensure soft skills get proper weighting, interviewers are aligned and trained, and quality decisions are being made.
 But too often, we see individual hiring teams who have moved away from the “company-wide process” and developed their own process.
 It’s for these teams where you’ll need to show up as a talent advisor, and not only explain what and how to do the things outlined above, but influence them.
 And influence lives with the why, not the what and how.

 Hopefully this article gives you some additional insights into the risks and the WHY for investing in a better approach for those teams.
-If you have hiring teams that need to improve the way they evaluate soft skills and increase diversity on their teams, feel free to share this article with them.
+If you have hiring teams that need to improve the way they evaluate soft skills and increase diversity on their teams, feel free to share this article with them, and learn more about our interviewer and hiring manager training workshops.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.